 This supply shortfall is one of the many reasons causing a hike in home prices after the pandemic outbreak.

 Hoping for a better supply of houses, Shaun Cathcart, CREA’s Senior Economist, said:

 The problem with this time of year is that the buyers and sellers that will, in time, define the Canadian housing story of 2021 are mostly all still waiting in the wings.
 It’s the dead of winter and we’re only just starting to get the second wave of COVID under control.

 We’re unlikely to see a rush of listings until the weather and public health situations improve, and we won’t see buyers until those homes come up for sale.
 The best-case scenario would be if we see a lot of sellers who were gun-shy to engage in the market last year making a move this year.

 A big surge in supply is what so many markets really need this year to get people into the homes they want and to keep prices from accelerating any more than they already are.

-Talking more about the supply, the housing market in January 2021, according to CREA, had only 1.9 months of inventory left.
+Regarding the supply, according to CREA, the housing market in January 2021 had only 1.9 months of inventory left.
 This is termed as the lowest level of inventory period compared.